mercury2269/mercury2269.github.io/_posts/2014/2014-03-04-changes-in-msbuild-with-visual-studio-2013.md

 I guess something has changed, and indeed, after searching I found that that yes MSBuild [now ships as a part of Visual Stuido][1].

-So rather than having MSBuild shipped as a component of a .NET framework, it is now a stand along package that comes with Visual Studio and each version corresponds to the Visual Studio version with it's own toolsets.
+So rather than having MSBuild shipped as a component of a .NET framework, it is now a stand alone package that comes with Visual Studio and each version corresponds to the Visual Studio version with it's own toolsets.
 So the new MSBuild will be under:

 > On 32-bit machines they can be found in: C:\Program
 > Files\MSBuild\12.0\bin